Advocates slam move to keep gun shops open during crisis

 As of Monday, 28 states have kept gun stores open, while seven have shuttered them.
 Some governors have added to the confusion by initially closing gun stores and then reversing course and ordering them open.

-Mr. Feinblatt and other gun-control advocates slammed the guidance as “irresponsible” and “deeply unfair.”
+Mr. Feinblatt and other gun control advocates slammed the guidance as “irresponsible” and “deeply unfair.”

 Mr. Feinblatt urged governors across the country to ignore the federal guidance and sent a letter to DHS demanding it reverse the decision.